LuckyDucko/AwaitablePopups/README.md

 I have included a very base example, but here is the nuts and bolts.

-This is a function that is called when a user incorrectly logs in.
+This is a function that is called when a user logs in using the incorrect credentials.

+First, there is the loader.
+This is a new addition to the Plugin, and it allows you to wrap any function in a Progress loader, and it will automatically disappear when that task is complete.
+It has an extra of allowing you to scroll through messages that will display to the end user, if you so choose.

-We create the ViewModel, and then assign the ViewModel properties with what we want.
+Second, now that the Login attempt is over, We create the ViewModel, and then assign the ViewModel properties with what we want.
 The most important is the Single Button Command here, (which can accept the AsyncCommand from AsyncAwaitBestPractices or anything that implements ICommand).

 This property allows you to enact any functionality within the popup once a button is pressed, this could be a call to an API, an extended amount of processing, it does however, need to finish with SafeCloseModal, a function which will return whatever value you place inside it (aslong as it matches pushasync, which is below)